What to expect in a Criminal Trial Procedure

 During the trial, the prosecutor and defense lawyer tries their best to present the case in their favor by using evidence and witnesses who testify.
 Although they may have already testified in the preliminary hearing, it is essential for witnesses to testify at trial.
-They may be cross-examined to further evaluate the accuracy of their statement.

 Being a witness at a trial may be challenging.
 To make the process less difficult, the Court may provide the victim of the crime with the option of giving testimony using testimonial aids.
 The victim may:

 · Testify through a closed-circuit television so that the victim is outside the courtroom;